baskuit/pinyon/src/types/readme.md

 ### Not Required

-Some of the basic aliases like `Action` are not defined to be exactly what is provided in the template parameter list for `DefaultTypes`.
+* In `DefaultTypes<...>`, some of the basic aliases like `Action` are not defined to be exactly what is provided by the user in the template parameter list.
 Instead they are wrapped e.g. `using Action = ActionType<_Action>;`
-The benefits of using strong typing for certain primitives are not absolutely necessary to write working search code.
+* The benefits of using strong typing for certain primitives are not absolutely necessary to write working search code.
 More to the case against wrapping, I don't take it for granted that these abstracts are at no cost to run-time performance.
 For this reason the library functions will work just fine if raw types are used instead.
-Also, strictly speaking the required types do not have to be defined all at once at this stage.
+* Also, strictly speaking the required types do not have to be defined all at once at this stage.
 But the user will have to include the declarations elsewhere if they choose to omit them in their TypeList.

 # `DefaultTypes`

-The alias declarations below are organized for this dis.
-Loosely speaking, the are the wrapped types,
+Below is the entire definition of the `DefaultTypes` TypeList.
+The template parameters are demarcated from the actual type aliases with an underscore prefix.
+The template parameters with the `template <typename...>` prefix are not simply types but are themselves templates.

 ```cpp
 template <
     typename _Real,